 In an ideal world, you should never need to use optimizer hints.
 In the real world, hints are necessary.
 We needed hints even before we’ve made a release.
 The first requests came from our Quality engineer who complained about it being difficult to hit particular join orders while using a particular subquery strategy.

-, you can add more as required.
+So, why not add the needed hints?
+MySQL already has the STRAIGHT_JOIN and FORCE INDEX, you can add more as required.
 The problem is that once you have transformations that change the query to be far enough from the original SQL, you don’t have a “natural” place or syntax for hints anymore.

 For example, if you have a join